teuben/teunix/Install/kde6.md

 ## Other things to do

-Somewhat less urgent for immediate use, I often wind up doing some of the following:

 - add a cpufreq monitor to the System Monitor
-- install **K4DirStar** to monitor disk space usage
+- install **K4DirStat** to monitor disk space usage
+- try cairo-dock
+- learn about autostart
+- learn about how to snapshot a session for restart

 ## Misc KDE notes